llima4/Pulsar-Ensemble-Classification/README.md

 ## Results
 1. Feature Analysis:
- - Models trained on both datasets agreed on some of the most important features such as skewness of the integrated pulse profile and best S/N value.
+ - Models trained on both datasets agreed on some of the most important features such as skewness of the integrated pulse profile and best S/N value (score 13).
  - The two models disagreed on most of the feature importances.

 <div align="center">